 Untreated, absorbent surfaces (all plasters, drywalls, fibrous plaster boards) must first be primed with Vega Primer.

 Vega Paint can be used pure for a natural white or tinted with all Unearthed pigments (max.
-10% pigment to paint powder by weight).
+10% pigment, by weight-up to 335 g. per 3.35 kg. bag).
 If using pigments from other suppliers, please ensure that they are alkali resistant.

-If tinting, stir pigments into the mixing water before mixing the paint, and ensure that all clots are stirred out properly.
-To adjust color, stir pigments in a little amount of water and add to the already mixed paint.
+If tinting, stir pigments with some water before mixing in with the paint, and ensure that all clots are stirred out properly.

-Your 3.35kg package makes one gallon of paint.
 Add 1/2 gallon (2 quarts) of water to the entire package.
 Dilute with up to 1 additional pint of water if necessary.
-For the tester package, add at least 1/2 cup of water.

 Very absorbent surfaces and high ambient temperatures during application might require a higher dilution than denoted here.

-Vega Paint can be painted over with Vega Paint, Clay Paint, Textured Clay Paint, Lime Paint and Plant Glue Paint.
+Vega Paint can be painted over with more Vega Paint, Clay Paint, or Textured Clay Paint.

 REMOVING THE PAINT